 Supplier risk management

-Managing sources of risk throughout the relationship lifecycle.
-Ensuring that supplier actions and behaviours don’t inhibit our ability to serve our members.
+Managing risk throughout the relationship lifecycle.
+This ensures supplier actions don’t inhibit our ability to serve our members.

 What are we looking for in a supplier?

 To support our vision of being the best insurer in the UK, we look for suppliers who can show:

 We pride ourselves in being positively different.
 This makes it vital that our business and yours work together.

 We have high ethical standards and are accountable to the FCA (Financial Conduct Authority).

 We aim to provide excellent service right through the supply chain.
 This is why we deliver the highest quality to our members.

 Suppliers should identify and introduce process improvements.
 We also expect cost-effective sustainable solutions wherever possible.